DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 No-Op
 ~~~~~~~~~~~~~~
-This option ouptus the same image as the input image.
+This option outputs the same image as the input image.